LUO12826/NaiveJS/README.md

 Running time comparison of running the Typescript 2 transpiler:

 - Node.js v18.15.0 : 0.52 s
-- QuickJS : 2.73 s
+- QuickJS (built with clang 18) : 2.70 s
-- NaiveJS : 3.88 s
+- NaiveJS (built with clang++ 18) : 3.51 s

-This test involves a lot of string concatenation, generating a huge number of temporary strings.
-This slows down NaiveJS significantly, but QuickJS is still fast.
+This test involves a lot of string concatenation, which indirectly invokes memory copy and creates a lot of temporary strings.
+This slows down NaiveJS significantly.
+NaiveJS currently uses char16 arrays to represent strings, while QuickJS uses char8 arrays to represent strings when there are no wide characters in the string, making it more efficient.

-This comparison is just for fun.
+The comparison is not a rigorous one.
 If NaiveJS were implemented strictly according to the ECMA specification, it would be expected to run even slower.

 ### Language Feature Checklist